 06 Rural Postal Code Areas (Within City) For data obtained prior to reference year 2011, this level of geography was called "Rural Postal Codes (Within a City)".
 These data pertain to rural Postal Codes that belong to communities with more than one rural Postal Code .
 These occur in areas that were formerly serviced by rural delivery service and changed by Canada Post to urban delivery service or in communities served by more than one rural Postal Code .
 Rural Postal Codes can be identified by a "zero" in the second position of the Postal Code .
 Although data is disseminated individually for each rural Postal Code associated with a community, only the community name appears with the disseminated data.
 The actual rural Postal Codes are not displayed with the disseminated data.
 Therefore, for this level of geography, community names will appear more than once.
-05 Suburban Service of geography 06.
-No longer available.
+The 2013 databanks contain 583 areas coded as level of geography 06.
+05 Suburban Service No longer available.
 Sparsely populated fringe areas of urban centres may receive their postal service from an urban post office by delivery designated as "suburban service".
 Their region code retains all six characters of the Postal Code .
 Suburban Services are usually near or on the perimeters of urban areas, and mail is delivered by a contractor to group mail boxes, community mail boxes and/or external delivery sites (e.g., kiosks, miniparks).
 04 Rural Route No longer available.
 Reasonably well-settled rural areas may receive their postal service from an urban post office by delivery designated as "rural route".
 Mail is delivered by a contractor to customers living along or near well-defined roads.
 Their region code retains all six characters of the Postal Code .

 03 Urban FSA (Residential Area) The urban Forward Sortation Area (FSA, identified by the first three characters of the Postal Code) includes all residential addresses covered by the first three characters of a Postal Code in a particular urban area (not including levels 04 and 05).
 Only residential FSAs are considered for these databanks.
 An Urban FSA of this type can be identified by the FSA followed by three blanks.
 One FSA can be split in different parts if it is associated with more than one city.
-The 2012 databanks contain 2,441 areas coded as level of geography 03.
-02 Other Postal Walk No longer available.
-This level of data is an aggregation of urban residential Postal Codes unallocated to a letter carrier route and postal walks with less than 100 taxfilers.
-A postal walk record of this type can be identified by the FSA followed by three blanks, and the postal walk number "XXXX".
-01 Postal Walk No longer available.
-This is the finest level of data and is an aggregation of urban residential Postal Codes allocated to a letter carrier route.
-A postal walk of this type can be identified by a region code which is the FSA followed by three blanks, and the postal walk number.
-An average FSA contains 11 walks.
+The-2013 databanks contain 2,450 areas coded as level of geography 03.